Swing, Snooze, or Stargaze

 - Dark sky approved lighting to enhance your views of the stars

 - Hammocks at each yurt

-- River-access less than a mile away (local fees apply)
+- Public river-access less than a mile away (local fees apply for hilltop guests)

 Fun Facts about Mongolian Yurts